Economy, Labor Market, and Crime

 Here are some potential explanations.
 First, monetary gains and losses are not the only factor in one’s criminal decision.
 Other non-monetary factors, such as the sense of guilt and shame upon committing a crime, should also be just as relevant, if not more, to one’s criminal decision.
 This may be why very few people would actually consider crime as an alternative “work” when they lose their legitimate jobs.
 Most would look for help from their families, friends, and governments instead.

 Relatedly, crime tends to be heavily concentrated among a small group of repeat offenders.
 For example, criminologist Marvin Wolfgang, Robert Figlio, and Thorsten Sellin analyzed criminal careers of approximately 10,000 boys born in Philadelphia in 1945 and found that only 6 percent of the boys accounted for more than 60 percent of all crimes committed.
-For most of the population who have not committed any crime at all, it is not clear whether adverse economic conditions will suddenly cause them to consider making money from crime.
+For most of the population who have not committed any crime at all, it is unlikely that temporary economic hardships will suddenly cause them to consider making money from crime.

 On the other hand, for the small group of high-risk individuals, adverse economic conditions may still be an important determinant of the criminal decision.
 Economists Eric Gould, Bruce Weinberg, and David Mustard studied the relationship between crime rates and labor market conditions for young, unskilled American men (a demographic group with high offending rates).
 Based on the data between 1980s and 1990s, they find that young, unskilled men’s wage and employment rates are significant predictors of both violent and property crime rates.